protocol/web3-dev-team/proposals/filecoin-storage.md

 _How do we know we're done with this project?
 How do we know we're successful?
 This field is OPTIONAL for the first draft of an MPP.
 Sometimes this field needs to be filled out once we have more detail on the shape of the actual solution._

 Initial success/acceptance criteria:
-- filecoin.storage has a website landing page
+- web3.storage has a website landing page
-- filecoin.storage has a JS client lib and is backed by the nft.storage dealmaker/broker
+- web3.storage has a JS client lib and is backed by the nft.storage dealmaker/broker
 - 2500 signups by end of Q3
 - 250 weekly active users by end of Q3
 - 1TB data stored by end of Q3